Parking in the village

 The A63 (running through the centre of our village) is a difficult road to make improvements to.
 The curved nature of the road makes it very difficult to get approval for a pedestrian crossing.
 Further, the road is on the main route between Selby and the A1(M), which makes it a relatively busy road and one that is frequented by heavy goods vehicles.

 The Parish Council was involved in the installation on Vehicle Activated Signs (VAS) in the village, intended to quell speeding issues.
 A report based on data from the VAS has been compiled and published.
 Feedback and thoughts are welcome.

-In November 2021, the Parish Council voted to support the '20s Plenty' campaign, and have written to North Yorkshire Country Council to express support for this campaign.
+In November 2021, the Parish Council voted to support the '20s Plenty' campaign, and have written to North Yorkshire Country Council (NYCC) to express support for this campaign.

 The Parish Council has a specific sub-group taking responsibility for capital projects.

 In late 2021, we agreed to use some capital to support grant applications from local groups including Monk Fryston United Football Club, and Monk Fryston Netball Club.